Bellfalasch/frontend-forum/slides-2023-onboarding-frontend.md

 # Digitalisation & Design

 We just say "DD" (D, D) in normal conversations.
+Our director is **Kristian Vige**.

-The disciplinary leaders are a shared resource for all of DD.
+The disciplinary leaders are a shared resource for all of DD, that employees 70+ people.

 You are a part of a team organized in one of these delivery areas: